-- Assess statistical knowledge - Evaluate non-statistical qualities
+- Assess statistical knowledge - Evaluate non-statistical qualities or they can be much more specific like:

 Very often, an interview will only focus on one of these items.
 When assessing an individual's statistical knowledge, questions may be general like:

 - Do you have experience with generalized linear mixed models? - What software packages have you used in your courses?